Qualifying for registration through experience: S13 Registration

 Most social workers are eligible for registration through completing a recognised social work qualification.
-However another pathway is available for those who have extensive practical experience in social work but no social work qualification.
-This is allowed under Section 13 of the Social Workers Registration Act (2003).
+However, another pathway is available for those who have extensive practical experience in social work but no social work qualification.
+This is allowed under S13 of the Social Workers Registration Act (2003).

-The Board has a two-part process for establishing whether an applicant meets the requirements for Section 13 – the level of practical experience that someone has attained, and whether that experience adequately compensates for the lack of a social work qualification.
+The Board has a two-step process for establishing whether an applicant meets the requirements for S13 – the level of practical experience that someone has attained, and whether that experience adequately compensates for the lack of a social work qualification.
 Both aspects must be addressed.

 Determining the level of experience